ckaestne/seaibib/README.md

 Serban, Alex, Koen van der Blom, Holger Hoos, and Joost Visser. "[Adoption and Effects of Software Engineering Best Practices in Machine Learning](https://arxiv.org/pdf/2007.14130)."
 In Proc.
 ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (2020).

 > Collection of best practices, mostly focused on the model pipeline not the larger system.
 In a larger survey, practitioners indicate which practices they follow, resulting in interesting ranks in Table 2.
 Results show that MLOps topics like versioning, monitoring and experiment management are fairly broadly adopted, whereas quality assurance practices and hyperparameter tuning are less adopted.
+Comes with a nice list of the practices on their [web page](https://se-ml.github.io/practices/).

 ## Safety & Robustness